quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part17_Rollout_Algorit.md

 #### Tree Policy in MCTS

 Background context: The tree policy is responsible for selecting nodes to traverse during the selection phase.
-It balances exploration and exploitation using rules like \(\epsilon\)-greedy or UCB.
+It balances exploration and exploitation using rules like $\epsilon$-greedy or UCB.

 :p What is the role of the tree policy in MCTS?
 ??x
 The tree policy in MCTS guides the traversal from the root node to a leaf node, balancing between exploring new nodes and exploiting known actions with higher values.
-Common policies include \(\epsilon\)-greedy, where there's a small probability of choosing random actions to explore, or UCB (Upper Confidence Bound) which uses an exploration-exploitation trade-off based on confidence intervals.
+Common policies include $\epsilon$-greedy, where there's a small probability of choosing random actions to explore, or UCB (Upper Confidence Bound) which uses an exploration-exploitation trade-off based on confidence intervals.

 ```java
 // Example: \epsilon-greedy Tree Policy in MCTS